gboes/gboes.github.io/cv.md

 # Academic CV
 <p>
-My research interests are broad, but they mostly relate some way or other to the question of what a phenomenological philosophy of natural science should look like. </p>
+My research interests mostly relate in some way or other to the question, what significance we can attach to the manifest image, and what a phenomenological philosophy of natural science should look like. </p>

 _click on entries to expand details_